Solar power in India: Grid stabilisation

+Solar power PV plants are capable to provide fast frequency response in ramping up falling grid frequency.
 Solar-power plants equipped with battery storage systems where net energy metering is used can feed stored electricity into the power grid when its frequency is below the rated parameter (50 Hz) and draw excess power from the grid when its frequency is above the rated parameter.
 Excursions above and below the rated grid frequency occur about 100 times daily.
 The solar-plant owner would receive nearly double the price for electricity sent into the grid compared to that consumed from the grid if a frequency-based tariff is offered to rooftop solar plants or plants dedicated to a distribution substation.
 A power-purchase agreement (PPA) is not needed for solar plants with a battery storage systems to serve ancillary-service operations and transmit generated electricity for captive consumption using an open-access facility.
-Battery storage is popular in India, with more than 10 million households using battery backup during load shedding.
+Battery storage is popular in India, with more than 1 crore (10 million) households using battery backup during load shedding.
 Battery storage systems are also used to improve the power factor.
 Solar PV or wind paired with four-hour battery storage systems is already cost competitive, without subsidy and power purchase agreement by selling peak power in Indian Energy Exchange, as a source of dispatchable generation compared with new coal and new gas plants in India".
 Battery energy storage system cost have come down drastically in India for a mega storage capacity of 500 MW with four hours daily power supply (two round trip cycles per day) at full capacity.